-Non-Executive Directors bring and independent perspective to the continuous monitoring of the Executive Committee, exercising an important influence in the decision-making process and in the development of strategy and policy, both within the Board of Directors as well as in the specialised committees of the Board of which they are members to (Board Audit and Finance Committee and Board Nomination and Remuneration Committee) - see section 29 of this Report.
+Non-Executive Directors bring and independent perspective to the continuous monitoring of the Executive Committee's activity, exercising an important influence in the decision-making process in key matters, namely regarding the development of the corporate strategy, main policies, corporate structure and assessment of the compliance thereof.
+Such contribution of the Non-Executive Directors is given both within the Board of Directors as well as in the specialised committees of the Board of which they are members to (Board Audit and Finance Committee, Board Remuneration Committee and Board Nomination Committee), and corresponds to the matters that fall outside the delegation of powers by the Board of Directors to the Executive Committee, which is determined in the Board of Directors' Internal Regulation and described in section 27.1 of this Report.